hespanha/cmextools/README.md

-The (optional) `include` section defines functions that should be included (via `#include` directives) just before the gateway function. more than one `include` section are possible, resulting in multiple includes.
+The (optional) `include` section defines functions that should be included (via `#include` directives) just before the gateway function.
+More than one `include` section are possible, resulting in multiple includes.

 The `Cfunction` statement defines the name of the